1ak31sha/1ak31sha.github.io/source/_posts/Daal.md

 - 1 cup yellow split peas
 - lots of water
 - half a medium onion or 2 shallots
-- 3 garlic cloves whole
+- 2 garlic cloves whole
-- 5 garlic cloves minced
+- 2 garlic cloves minced
 - 1 hot cherry pepper or wiri wiri
-- 1 teaspoon turmeric
+- 0.5 teaspoon turmeric
-- 1 teaspoon Lalah's curry powder or similar
+- 0.5 teaspoon Lalah's curry powder or similar
-- 1 tablespoon vegetable oil
+- 1 tablespoon peanut oil
 - 1 tablespoon cumin seeds
-- 2 teaspoons salt and then to taste
+- 1 teaspoon salt and then to taste

 ### Method

+With a pressure cooker:

+1. Wash split peas.
+1. Add all ingredients to the pressure cooker except the oil cumin seeds and minced garlic, and put it to cook on high for 50 minutes
+2. Blend the mixture using daal gutney or blender.
+3. Fry the cumin seeds in the peanut oil, then add the garlic.
+Add the fry to the mixture.

+Without a pressure cooker:

 Perform the steps in this order for maximum efficiency: